 Clinical Experiences provide the student with opportunities to integrate and implement didactic knowledge with practical experiences.
 Experiences are available in a wide variety of practice settings, each with specific objectives and expectations.
-These settings include: acute care, hospital based outpatient, private practices, inpatient rehabilitation, and home care.
+These settings include: acute care, hospital based outpatient, schools, private practices, inpatient rehabilitation, and home care.
 This experience is full-time for a duration of 10 weeks, typically.
+Eachd student is expected to receive a grade of "entry-level" for each item that is applicable on the CPI.